aiida-cusp/aiida-cusp/docs/source/user_guide/calculators/vasp_calculator.rst

 Vasp Calculator (``cusp.vasp``)
 ===============================

-The :class:`~aiida_cusp.calculators.VaspCalculator` is available using the ``cusp.vasp`` entry point allows you to perform all kind of VASP calculation ranging from simple calculations to AIMD and even NEB calculations.
+The :class:`~aiida_cusp.calculators.VaspCalculation` is available using the ``cusp.vasp`` entry point allows you to perform all kind of VASP calculation ranging from simple calculations to AIMD and even NEB calculations.
 Similar to VASP itself the behavior of the calculation is entirely controllable by the passed input parameters defined for `KPOINTS`, `INCAR` and the `POTCAR` pseudo-potential.
 (Please refer to the :ref:`potcar command documentation<user-guide-commands-potcar>` how to add pseudo-potentials for VASP to the database)
 Whether a simple calculation or complex NEB calculation is run is decided by the calculation object based on the given structural inputs (i.e. ``poscar`` or ``neb_path``).